7 Characteristics of a Charlotte Mason Education ~

 If you’ve been homeschooling for long, you’ve undoubtedly heard of Charlotte Mason.

-Her educational principles, which she developed in 19th century England, offer much to homeschooling children and families alike.
+Her educational principles, which she developed in 19th century England, offer much to home educating children and families alike.

 But what exactly is a Charlotte Mason education?
-How can we know if it will work well for our family?
+How can you know if it will work well for your family?

 Use this overview to help you decide.